Victor Lownes: Early life

 Victor Aubrey Lownes III was born on April 17, 1928, in Buffalo, New York, the elder son of Victor Aubrey Lownes Jr. and Winifred (Winnie Mark) Lownes, a wealthy couple with ties to the Yale time lock fortune in Buffalo.

 At the age of 12, his father gave him a cigar to smoke as aversion therapy.
 At the same age, he also accidentally shot and killed his best friend, which resulted in his forced enrollment at the New Mexico Military Institute in Roswell.
-While there, he met Nicky Hilton, Conrad Hilton's son, who became a friend.
+While there, he met Conrad Hilton Jr., who became a friend.

 Lownes enrolled at the University of Chicago in 1944 under the experimental "Chicago Plan" undergraduate program developed by then-chancellor Robert Maynard Hutchins.
 He received the program's interdisciplinary A.B. in 1947.
 In 1946, at the age of 18, Lownes wed fellow University of Chicago student Judith Downs.
 They had two children, Victor "Val" Aubrey Lownes IV and Meredith Lownes.

 After several jobs, he found employment at Yale.
 “I was promoted to manager within a few months,” he would later write, “due solely to hard work, conscientiousness and the fact that my grandfather owned the company.”
 While he was successful, with a loving wife, two children, a large home, and a good job, he was unsatisfied.
 Following his father's death, after seven years of marriage he had what in an older man would be called a mid-life crisis.
 He rebelled against the apparent respectability of the middle class American dream, trapped by marriage and decided to abandon his family.